oliver-butterley/ma2-2024/pages/evaluation.md

 ### Written exam

 At the end of the course there is a written exam.
 This will test the course participant's ability for all the parts of the course.
 Practicing exercises for all the topics is the best preparation for the exam.
-In order to benefit from the continuous assessment evaluation, the written and oral **must be taken in call 1**.
+In order to benefit from the continuous assessment evaluation, the written and oral **must be taken in call 1 or call 2**.

 ### Oral exam